daltonrowe/object-keyhook/README.md

 ### Reset

-To remove all example code, and optionally an existing git info, use `npm run clean`
+To remove all example code, and optionally existing git history, use `npm run reset`

 ```sh
 # remove all example code